kyma-project/kyma/resources/remote-environments/README.md

 ## Details

-This directory contains the default Remote Environments Helm chart that creates new Remote Environments.
+This directory contains the Helm chart that creates the two default Remote Environments.
 Additional resources necessary for the proper operation of a RE are installed by the Remote Environment Controller.
 A single RE allows to connect a single external solution to Kyma.